If you’re looking for an energy efficient toaster, you might not need to look any farther than your own kitchen counter.

 - It’s one appliance doing the work of two – no need to turn on the stove and boil a pan of water to poach only two eggs

-- Easy clean-up - just the teflon egg poaching trays to wash out
+- Easy clean-up – just the silicon egg poaching trays to wash out

 - The toast and the eggs are ready at exactly the same time – and the eggs are done right.
 No need to cook a second set of eggs when you accidentally boil the first set to death!